piiano/flows/ci/README.md

             - docker
           artifacts:
             - piiano-scanner/report.json
 ```

 Notes:

-The default Bitbucket runners can only handle scanning smaller repositories.
+1. The default Bitbucket runners can only handle scanning smaller repositories.
 Use a self-hosted larger runner to scan more complex projects.
-Use the secrets CLIENT_ID & CLIENT_SECRET to save the keys (generating these tokens are described here).
+2. Use the secrets `CLIENT_ID` and `CLIENT_SECRET` to save the keys (generating these tokens are described [here](../cli/)).
-Please set $Customer_Id & $Customer_Env.
+3. Set `$Customer_Id` and `$Customer_Env`
-The generated JSON report is saved as an artifact, and the UI viewer URL appears in the Bitbucket Build output (in a link that looks like this: Your report will be ready in a moment at: https://scanner.piiano.io/scans/{scan_id}).
+4. The scan report is JSON formatted and is saved as an artifact.
+5. The UI viewer URL appears in the Bitbucket Build output (e.g.`Your report will be ready in a moment at: https://scanner.piiano.io/scans/{scan_id}`).